 Bandarpunch Mountain is a major watershed for the headwaters of the Yamuna River, whose source lies above Yamunotri, on the west end of the massif below White Peak.

 Bandarpunch mountain range has 3 peaks.
-To the west above Yamunotri is White Peak (6102 m), Bandarpoonch Peak (6316 m) in the east, and Kalanag (6387 m) at northeast, also known as Black Peak.
+To the west above Yamunotri is White Peak (6102 m), Bandarpoonch Peak (6316 m) in the east, and Kalanag (6387 m) in the northeast, also known as Black Peak.

 The sacred Yamunotri Temple is nearby the source of the river Yamuna, perched atop a flank of Bandarpunch Mountain (Bandar Poonch Parvat).

-11. One of the most Sacred Rivers of India
+11. One of the most Sacred Rivers in India

 The Yamuna is one of the seven Sacred rivers and the five Great Rivers of India.

 - Narmada River (नर्मदा नदी)

 Kharsali village situated at a distance of just 2 km from Janki Chatti in Yamunotri Road is a must-visit place.
 Most travelers are deprived of seeing this wonderful place due to a lack of information.

 Kharsali, the last village of Yamunotri Valley, is also called the “mother’s house of Goddess Yamuna”.
 When the doors of the temple are closed on the day of “Bhai Dooj” in Yamunotri, the winter idol of Goddess Yamuna is installed in the ancient temple “Sameshwar” of Kharsali village.
 Here the Goddess Yamuna is worshiped throughout the winter.